nicercode/EnvironmentalComputing/README.md

 ### Building the site

-Once you are happy with the format of a new page you created, using the function to render your page.
+Once you are happy with the format of a new page you created, using the following function to render your page.
 Knitting your .rmd will also do the trick!

 ``` r
 blogdown::build_site(build_rmd = 'newfile')